 Applied Technology in Clinical Human Movement Analysis

-This three day course aims to provide comprehensive training in the principles of clinical technology essential to physiotherapy development.
+This two-day course aims to provide comprehensive training in the principles of clinical technology essential to physiotherapy development

-This includes practical sessions in human movement analysis, the mechanics of movement (joint angles, moments, EMG) and its related clinical theories, and an introduction to movement abnormalities.
+This includes practical sessions in human movement analysis, the mechanics of movement (joint angles, centre of mass, EMG) and its related clinical theories, and an introduction to movement abnormalities.
 Several real case studies will be discussed throughout the course.

 Who it’s for

 This course will be of considerable interest to those who want to gain skills needed to use technology in applying their clinical knowledge to assist in diagnosis, treatment and rehabilitation.
 It is anticipated that it will benefit individuals from a variety of disciplines including physiotherapy, biomechanics, rehabilitation, neurology, and orthopaedic.

 What you’ll learn